Thursday 9 February 2023

 • Information re Management Strategies in ME in 'Heart Rate Biofeedback for ME' webinar presented by Mark Van Ness & Todd Davenport at the Workwell Foundation Film

-Myalgic Encephalomyelitis (ME)
+Myalgic Encephalomyelitis (ME) & Severe ME

 Myalgic Encephalomyelitis (ME) is a complex neurological disease involving profound dysregulation of the central nervous system & immune system, dysfunction of cellular energy metabolism & ion transport & cardiovascular abnormalities, as per the International Consensus Criteria, ICC 2011.

 ME, which includes mild, moderate & Severe forms of ME, all of which can evidence fluctuating severe symptoms, can involve profound levels of suffering & extreme symptoms which can be life threatening.
-Life is reduced to basic survival struggling moment by moment, enduring extreme pain & no let up to the high intensity of symptoms.
+Life with Severe ME is reduced to basic survival struggling moment by moment, enduring extreme pain & no let up to the high intensity of symptoms.
 Needs are diverse & complex.

 Myalgic Encephalomyelitis (ME) is classified as a neurological illness since 1969 by the World Health Organisation (WHO) ICD G93.3